Sparky015/AstralEngine/Documentation/Astral-Runtime/Renderer/Render Graph/Problem-Analysis.md

 Data:

 What is read and written over time?
 What is the access pattern?
-- After the initial render graph build, nothing is being written and only reads the read input attachments of each render pass for transitioning memory layouts.
+- After the initial render graph build (built once and kept for many frames until a change is needed), nothing is being written and only reads the read input attachments of each render pass for transitioning memory layouts.

 Possible Future Features: